techmely/starly/README.md

 - **Storage**: Use [UnStorage](https://unstorage.unjs.io) for all environments(Browser, Worker)
 - **Validation**: Use [Valibot](https://valibot.dev/) for validate all the form, schema and whatever we need to validate!
 - **Cache**: Use [BentoCache](https://github.com/Julien-R44/bentocache) for Im-mem cache, redis, DynamoDB, and more—serverless
-- **CLIs**: create beautiful CLIs for Linux, Windows, and Mac—without requirements
+- **CLIs**: Power by GoLang - create beautiful CLIs for Linux, Windows, and Mac—without requirements
 - **AxiomJs** all you need to debug, log & analyze

 ### Cloud